RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 - Clone the VM
 - Test the clone to make sure it's identical to the source

 Before we begin we need to setup our Fedora 34 cloud image, let's first connect to our bastion host so we can process and serve the image from there.
-First ssh to bastion node (password is *%bastion-password%*):
+First ssh to bastion node (password is *%cnvlab-bastion-password%*):

 ```execute-1
 ssh %bastion-username%@%bastion-host%
 ```
-> **NOTE**: Remember, the bastion password was provided in the email received when the laboratory was provisioned.

 Change directory to `/var/www/html` where we'll serve the image from via Apache: